efredericks/gvsu-cis373/assets/labs/lab5-synth.md

 First up, let's make some manual tones.
 We'll use the buttons for these, since we'll be using the touch arrays for other things.

-From the [circuitplayground community bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/download/20240123/adafruit-circuitpython-bundle-8.x-mpy-20240123.zip), copy over the `adafruit_waveform` folder into your `lib` directory on your device.
+From your library bundle, copy over the `adafruit_waveform` folder into your `lib` directory on your device.
+(If you deleted it, which you shouldn't, remember you can find it here: [https://circuitpython.org/libraries](https://circuitpython.org/libraries) - don't forget you want v9.x)

 Then, let's make tones.
 In the imports: